PERFORMER

 Lessons and Workshops

 The passion for musical education is at the core of Carolina Eyck work.
 She has conducted workshops, lectures and master classes worldwide.
 From the ground-breaking theremin method book she wrote to an inspiring TEDx talk and private lessons she offers, Carolina creates a safe and inspiring space to explore the art of playing the theremin.
-Lessons are available to theremin players at all levels and can be hold online or in person.
+Lessons are available to theremin players at all levels and can be held online or in person.